March 2023 Lawn Diary

 This is not necessarily the start of your fertilising schedule as weather can still bite with a cold spell.
 For most parts of the UK April is the time to start feeding though if March does warm up those in the southern half of the country may benefit from an early fertiliser application.

 If you want to give the lawn a colour and health boost WITHOUT stimulating too much growth, copy the green keeper and apply a turf hardener.
 This will help the grass resist disease and green it up nicely with the added benefit of blackening moss if used at the highest rate.

 There are two products to consider: WINTER GREEN 5-0-8+Iron if you feel the wet winter has leached out a lot of nutrients, particularly if you're on sandy soil.
-Remember to delay your spring fertiliser application to give 6 weeks between this and your spring treatment.
+Remember that this is no substitute for a spring feed so if you do apply Winter Green delay your spring fertiliser application to give 6 weeks between it and your spring treatment.
 If fertiliser levels are good or you're on a loam or clay soil I'd stick with a medium strength (2g per square metre) liquid application of soluble iron in the form of our Green-up soluble ferrous sulphate which will give a good green up.
 As ferrous sulphate is more like a grass 'vitamin' rather than a feed it won't impact on when you apply your spring fertiliser.

 You should wait until April at least to use weed killer - May is better still - but manual weeding can be done particularly as the two weeds that are likely to be about this month are hard to kill at the best of times.
 Digging them out is about the only sure fire way of controlling them.